i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-not-working-on-pc-fixes.md

 If yours does support Bluetooth:

 - Remove the controller from your saved Bluetooth devices and pair it fresh
-- Hold the small pair button on the top of the controller until the Xbox button flashes quickly
+- Hold the small pair button on the top of the controller until the Xbox button flashes quickly (if it flashes in strange patterns or won't pair, consult our [Xbox controller blinking fixes](/xbox-controller-blinking-fixes/) to decode the light)
 - Only pair one Xbox controller over Bluetooth at a time, since Bluetooth on these controllers is designed for a single connection
 - Disconnect Bluetooth devices you are not using, since a crowded band causes dropouts